ooaklee/reply/README.md

 }
 ```

-If instead, multiple errors were passed to the `NewHTTPMultiErrorResponse` method, and all had an entry in the `ErrorManifest`, `reply` would return a response similar to the following JSON response:
+If instead, multiple errors were passed to the `NewHTTPMultiErrorResponse` method or errors keys were wrapped and passed to `NewHTTPErrorResponse`, and all had an entry in the `ErrorManifest`, `reply` would return a response similar to the following JSON response:

 ```json